Engee documentation

 Details

-Third-order nonlinearity type, specified as IIP3, OIP3, IP1dB, OP1dB, IPsat or OPsat.
+The type of third-order nonlinearity is indicated as 'IIP3`, OIP3, IP1dB, OP1dB, IPsat or `OPsat'.

 Values